-Two new streaming services that aren't among Roku's channels are HBO Max and Peacock.
-The companies are still hammering out deals to allow those apps to be available on Roku.
+There's just one new streaming services that isn't among Roku's channels — HBO Max.
+The companies are still hammering out deals to allow it to be available on Roku.

 A new Roku Live TV Guide is a great way to "channel surf."
 The grid-like feature allows users to browse free TV channels that are linear and live (linear means pre-programmed).
 The new Roku Live TV Guide is similar to the lineup you'd seen on a cable guide, with a list of channels down the side and the time slots across the top.
 It's an easy way to check out all the free live programming that Roku has to offer in addition to on-demand content.